 BASIC ARTICLE

 The Evangelical Lutheran Church in Southern Africa (N-T) is based on the Gospel of Jesus Christ, as revealed in the Holy Scriptures of the Old and New Testaments as the sole guide of faith, doctrine and life.
 Together with other Christian Churches in the world it confesses its faith in the Triune God through the early Christian Creeds.
-As regards doctrine and life it subscribes to the Evangelical Lutheran Confessions, as set out in all the confessional writings of the Evangelical Lutheran Church, especially the Augsburg Confession of 1530 and the Small Catechism of Dr. Martin Luther.
+As regards doctrine and life it subscribes to the Evangelical Lutheran Confessions, as set out in all the confessional writings of the Evangelical Lutheran Church, especially the Augsburg Confession of 1530 and the Small Catechism of Dr Martin Luther.

 CHAPTER 1